marklangbehn/pbase-rpm-installer/README.md

 #### PREREQUISITES
-Requires a Red Hat EL compatible operating system such as:
+Requires a Red Hat Enterprise Linux (EL) compatible operating system such as:
+- Red Hat EL 6, 7 or 8
-CentOS/RHEL 6, 7 or 8
+- CentOS 6, 7 or 8
-Amazon Linux 1 or 2
+- Amazon Linux 1 or 2 AMI
+- Fedora 3x (tested on Fedora versions 31 through 33 for most RPM components)

+All `yum` install commands must be run as root user, or using sudo.

+#### DNS

+If your server has its domain name registered in DNS our RPMs can generate a valid HTTPS certificate with Let's Encrypt.
+Several of the application stacks assume a valid DNS is ready and will do just that.

 #### Check hostname AND domain name

 Make sure the target server's `hostname` command returns the fully qualified hostname.
-If needed, change it with:
+If needed, change it with the hostnamectl command, substituting your correct value:
 ```
 hostnamectl set-hostname myhost1.myrealdomainname.net
 ```